circleci/circleci-docs/jekyll/_cci2/faq.md

 ## My project is running on CircleCI 2.0, but the build is frozen!

-Builds often freeze due to syntax errors in `circle.yml`.
+Builds often freeze due to syntax errors in `config.yml`.

-Cancel the build, check your `circle.yml` for proper indents, and ensure that all stages/steps have the required keys.
+Cancel the build, check your `config.yml` for proper indents, and ensure that all jobs and steps have the required keys.

 ## Can I use CircleCI 2.0 without creating base images?